-Communication Majors should also meet with the Registrar and Associate Director of Student Services to review the major worksheet to see what credits are needed to graduate on time.
+Communication Majors should also meet with Basha Starr, Registrar and Associate Director of Student Services, to review the major worksheet to see what credits are needed to graduate on time.

 “Studying in Sydney, Australia was an experience I will never forget.
 It was fascinating to learn about media from another country's perspective, and the classes I took were amazing additions to my curriculum at Annenberg.
 Getting to study during Australian summer never hurts, either.” — Justin Cohen C'21

 Courses taken outside the University of Pennsylvania may be considered for credit.
 These include courses taken for study abroad, courses completed at other universities by students transferring to Penn, and summer courses taken at other universities.

 Communication credit is limited to courses judged to be academically comparable in scope, rigor and general focus to those typically offered at the Annenberg School.